 Walks:Long Distance Walks South West Coast Path

-By the Sea Stag and Hens Camping Accessible to disabled people School Groups
+Hostels near to dive sites By the Sea Stag and Hens Camping School Groups

 MapView Nearby Hostels

-MyTime self catering accommodation on the Dorset Coast has some availability this Winter.
+MyTime self catering accommodation on the Dorset Coast is open again!

-Just outside the picturesque village of Worth Matravers, the rustic MyTime Outdoor Centre provides ideal accommodation for groups (in line with the latest government guidelines) wishing to explore the magnificent Jurassic coastline.
-Experience the enviable range of outdoor activities nearby; from walking and cycling to coasteering and kayaking.
+Treat yourself, your friends and family to a jurassic adventure.
+MyTime Rural Retreat Centre is just outside the picturesque village of Worth Matravers on the Isle of Purbeck.
+This rustic centre provides ideal accommodation for groups (in line with the latest government guidelines) wishing to explore the magnificent Jurassic coastline.
+Experience the enviable range of outdoor activities nearby; from walking and cycling to coasteering and kayaking

 Visit Wood Henge on the South Coast